Seoul mayor missing, his phone turned off, search underway

-SEOUL, South Korea -- Police say the mayor of South Korean capital Seoul is missing after leaving a verbal message that his daughter described as sounding like a will.
+SEOUL, South Korea -- The mayor of South Korean capital Seoul is missing Thursday after leaving a verbal message that his daughter described as sounding like a will, police said.
+A massive search operation is underway for him.

+About 150 officers, a drone and a police dog have have been mobilized for Park's search, according to police.

+Kim Ji-hyeong, an official from the Seoul Metropolitan Government, confirmed that Park did not show up for work on Thursday because of unspecified reasons and canceled all his schedules, including a meeting with a presidential official at his Seoul City Hall office.

-An activist and human rights lawyer, Park became the city's first mayor to be voted into a third term last June.
-He was also a potential presidential candidate in 2022 polls.
+A longtime civic activist and human rights lawyer, Park was elected as Seoul mayor in 2011 and became the city's first mayor to be voted into a third term in June last year.
+A member of President Moon Jae-in's liberal Democratic Party, Park has been considered a potential presidential hopeful for the liberals in the 2022 elections.

+Park has mostly maintained his activist colors as mayor, criticizing what he described as the country's growing social and economic inequalities and the traditionally corrupt ties between large businesses and politicians.

+During the earlier part of his terms, Park established himself as a fierce opponent of former conservative President Park Geun-hye and openly supported the millions of people who flooded the city streets in late 2016 and 2017, calling for her ouster over a corruption scandal.

 Seoul mayor missing, his phone turned off, search underway